awsdocs/amazon-ec2-user-guide/doc_source/sriov-networking.md

   Get-EC2InstanceAttribute -InstanceId instance-id -Attribute sriovNetSupport
   ```

 If the attribute isn't set, `SriovNetSupport` is empty\.
-Otherwise, it is set as shown in the following\.
+If the attribute is set, the value is simple, as shown in the following example output\.

 ```
 "SriovNetSupport": {